nss-evening-web-development/curriculum/src/data/curriculum/client/week-06/group-project-1.md

 is_featured: true
 ---
 This week you will be focusing on a group project, which will allow you to work in a team environment using the skills you have learned over the past few weeks.

+**Your instructor will provide you with instructions on how to access the project.**

 ## Definition of Done
 - All items are completed in getting started